metrico/quackpipe/README.md

 # :baby_chick: quackhouse

-_QuackHouse is an API built on top of DuckDB with a few extra compatibility bits.
+_QuackHouse is an OLAP API built on top of DuckDB with a few extra compatibility bits.
 If you know, you know._

 :hatched_chick:	[public demo](https://quackhouse.fly.dev) _(1x-shared-vcpu, 256Mb)_